 - Determining a reasonable selling price.
 Many owners rely on general rules of thumb, casual advice from friends, or other similarly unreliable sources.
 Values determined by general multiples or rules of thumb may be too high or too low.
 Unless the business owner goes through the valuation process, he just will not know.
 If the owner’s expectation of value is too high, it will prolong the selling process until a price concession is made.
 If the price is too low, money is left on the table.

 - Fully understanding the value of the business will assist during negotiation.
 In this market, one can expect buyers to be sophisticated and experienced.
 They will conduct a rigorous analysis of the company even if the seller has not.
-They will look at those factors and value drivers that the owner and his advisors should consider in valuing the company, and they will use that information against the seller in negotiations if allowed.
+They will look at those factors and value drivers that the owner and his advisers should consider in valuing the company, and they will use that information against the seller in negotiations if allowed.

 American Fortune Business Appraisal process can be divided into 5 steps: